-For this treatment, your baby is placed under special white, blue or green lights.
-The baby might also be placed on a special light-producing blanket.
-Your baby's eyes are covered to protect them from the bright lights.
+During phototherapy, your baby is placed under special lights or on a special light-producing blanket.
+The light helps your baby’s body get rid of the excess bilirubin.
 Phototherapy usually lasts for 1 or 2 days.

-If your baby's bilirubin level gets too high, and phototherapy does not work well enough, the baby might need an exchange transfusion.
-In this treatment, some of your baby's blood is taken out, and it is replaced with blood from someone else.
+If phototherapy doesn’t work and your baby's bilirubin level continues to rise, your baby might need an exchange transfusion.
+In this treatment, some of your baby's blood is taken out, diluted, and then transferred back into your baby.

 How long will my baby have jaundice?

 Jaundice lasts for a different time in different babies.
-Often, the bilirubin level goes up for the first 3 to 4 days and then slowly goes back down.
+Often, a baby’s bilirubin level goes up for the first 3 to 4 days and then slowly goes back down.
 A baby who is breastfed may have mild jaundice for a longer time than a baby who is formula-fed.